Transubstantiation: Catholic Church

-The Disputation of the Holy Sacrament in the Vatican (by Raphael 1509–1510) depicts theologians debating Transubstantiation, including four Doctors of the Church, with Pope Gregory I and Jerome seated to the left of the altar and Augustine and Ambrose to the right, Pope Julius II, Pope Sixtus IV, Savonarola and the poet Dante Alighieri.
+The Disputation of the Holy Sacrament in the Vatican (by Raphael 1509–1510) depicts theologians debating Transubstantiation, including four Doctors of the Church, with Pope Gregory I and Jerome seated to the left of the altar and Augustine and Ambrose to the right, Pope Julius II, Pope Sixtus IV, Girolamo Savonarola and the poet Dante Alighieri.

 While the Catholic doctrine of transubstantiation in relation to the Eucharist can be viewed in terms of the Aristotelian distinction between substance and accident, Catholic theologians generally hold that, "in referring to the Eucharist, the Church does not use the terms substance and accident in their philosophical contexts but in the common and ordinary sense in which they were first used many centuries ago.
 The dogma of transubstantiation does not embrace any philosophical theory in particular."
 This ambiguity was recognized also by then-Lutheran theologian Jaroslav Pelikan, (Note: Pelikan later converted to Eastern Orthodoxy.) who, while himself interpreting the terms as Aristotelian, states that "the application of the term 'substance' to the discussion of the Eucharistic presence antedates the rediscovery of Aristotle. [...]
 Even 'transubstantiation' was used during the twelfth century in a nontechnical sense.
 Such evidence lends credence to the argument that the doctrine of transubstantiation, as codified by the decrees of the Fourth Lateran and Tridentine councils, did not canonize Aristotelian philosophy as indispensable to Christian doctrine.
 But whether it did so or not in principle, it has certainly done so in effect".